Pyomo/pyomo/doc/OnlineDocs/modeling_extensions/dae.rst

 Piecewise Constant Optimal Control Profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Describe the reduce_collocation_points method, include figures showing the difference in profiles
+TODO: Describe the reduce_collocation_points method, include figures showing the difference in profiles

 Applying Multiple Discretization Transformations
 ************************************************

-Discretizations can be applied independently to each ``ContinuousSet`` in a model.
+Discretizations can be applied independently to each :py:class:`ContinuousSet<pyomo.dae.ContinuousSet>` in a model.
 This allows the user great flexibility in discretizing their model.
 For example the same numerical method can be applied with different resolutions:

 .. code-block:: python